b-hayes/CLI/readme.md

 #!/usr/bin/env php
 <?php //        👆 important 👇
 require_once __DIR__ . '/../vendor/autoload.php';
-//just using anonymous class as a quick example, can be any class.
+//Just using anonymous class as a quick example.
+You can do this too when you just want to make a quick cli tool.
 $yourClass = new Class() {
     function hello(int $number = 0) {
         if ($number > 10) throw new \BHayes\CLI\UserErrorResponse("$number is too big for me!");